uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 A PGCEi will help you develop your teaching skills and knowledge.

 However, it does not lead to QTS.
-This means you will not be able to teach in schools which require QTS.
+This means you will not be able to teach in [the types of schools which require QTS](https://www.gov.uk/guidance/qualified-teacher-status-qts#overview).

 ## Already a teacher?
 Teach in England